Football Manager 2023 Pep Guardiola’s Barcelona Tiki-Taka Extreme Possession Tactic 2-3-2-3 / 2-1-4-3

 In Possession

 With the ball, I like my players to patiently build up the play with much shorter passes at players feet working the ball around until space opens up.
-With much shorter passing ticked coupled with a slightly lower tempo the players will look to move the ball patiently between each other, reducing the tempo of the match when necessary and the overall passing length.
-It’s all focused on not taking any necessary risk in your own half, but to break with some irregularity by playing through balls and passes into space to an on-running player when entering the final third.
+With much shorter passing ticked, coupled with a slightly higher tempo, the players will look to move the ball in a pass and move style of play that Barcelona was so famous for.

 NB!
 If you like to see more through balls and a more expansive football being played, increase the passing directness to Shorter Passes.
 This is a great way to create more chances against teams who park the bus and is hard to penetrate.

 These instructions will often favour the other players to look for one of the playmakers to pass to – making it up to them to dictate the tempo even further and let them use their vision to create chances or simply advance play.
-The four playmakers (deep-lying playmaker defend and support, the advanced playmaker attack and the false nine) will be more disciplined in their approach to passing – recording a higher passing accuracy (around 85% or above) with shorter passes being ticked whilst they may hold up the ball and reduce the amount of killer passes with retaining possession.
+The four playmakers (deep-lying playmaker defend and support, the advanced playmaker attack/Mezzala and the false nine/trequartista) will be more disciplined in their approach to passing – recording a higher passing accuracy (around 85% or above) with shorter passes being ticked whilst they may hold up the ball and reduce the amount of killer passes with retaining possession.
 Here we must remember that both the MCR, MCL, ST, AMR, AML and the WBR has ‘Take More Risks’ ticked (either by default or selected in PI).
 As I see it, an inaccurate pass between the midfielders would be devastating as there is only one line behind them – giving the opposition team perfect condition to counter you.

 A slightly lower tempo is necessary to ensure that the wingbacks get time to move higher up the pitch – trying to replicate the 15 pass rule of Josep Guardiola when building out from the back.